spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/component-updates.md

 > Note that the `ComponentName.ReceivedUpdates` component is not temporary.
 You can identify if there were no component updates by checking if the `Updates` list is empty in a given tick.

-If you only want the latest values, you can access the `Health.Component` directly.
+If you only want the latest values, you can access the `ComponentName.Component` directly.

 ```csharp
 public class ProcessChangedHealthSystem : ComponentSystem